 My version of Tteokbokki sauce is made with gochujang, gochugaru, sugar, and garlic.
-I don't add soy sauce into it because I add the sodium into the dish with hondashi dashi powder, which you use when making the stock.
+I don't add soy sauce to it because I add the sodium into the dish with hondashi dashi powder, which you use when making the stock.

 How to Make Tteokbokki

-- Mix the gochujang, gochugaru, sugar and finely chopped/grated garlic together in a small bowl and set the sauce aside
+- Mix the gochujang, gochugaru, sugar, and finely chopped/grated garlic together in a small bowl and set the sauce aside

-- Add in the tteokbokki sauce, onions and rice cakes and cook it for 5 minutes
+- Add in the tteokbokki sauce, onions, and rice cakes and cook it for 5 minutes

 - Turn off the heat, drizzle in the sesame oil and garnish with toasted sesame seeds and/or green onions and enjoy!

-How to Store and Re-Heat Tteokbokki
+How to Store and Re-Heat Korean Rice Cakes